The City will be hosting two upcoming information sessions

 - Rowhouses in addition to uses and development already allowable on R-C2 and R-C1 properties;

 - A maximum building height of 11 metres (applicable to new rowhouse development only); and

 - A maximum of 4 units (based on a typical 50’ x 120’ parcel of land).

-The revised land use maps included in both ARPs identify specific parcels and blocks of land as ‘Low Density Rowhouse’.
-Properties selected for “upzoning” to an R-CG designation are generally consistent with these land use maps.
+The revised land use plans included in both ARPs identify specific parcels and blocks of land as ‘Low Density Rowhouse’.
+Properties selected for “upzoning” to an R-CG designation are generally consistent with these land use plans.

 Capitol Hill: The R-CG redesignations will be limited to appropriate properties along 24 Avenue NW, 20 Avenue NW and the north side of 17 Avenue NW.